AdiPandya/HEA_SNR_Tutorials/eROSITA_eSASS_Tutorials/README.md

 The [source_detection.py](Imaging/source_detection.py) script and the [022_PTS_removal.ipynb](Imaging/022_PTS_removal.ipynb) notebook perform source detection on the generated images, create background maps, and mask out point sources for further analysis.

 ### 2.3.
 Smoothing the Images
-The [masking_smooting.py](Imaging/masking_smooting.py) script handles the smoothing of images. the [022_PTS_removal.ipynb](Imaging/022_PTS_removal.ipynb) notebook contains the tutorial for the same.
+The [masking_smooting.py](Imaging/masking_smooting.py) script handles the smoothing of images.
+The [022_PTS_removal.ipynb](Imaging/022_PTS_removal.ipynb) notebook contains the tutorial for the same.
 The script offers optional task of masking of point sources based on a ds9 region file.

 ## 3. [Spectral Analysis](Spectra)